seapagan/py-maker/docs/usage.md

 unless `include_mkdocs = false` is set in the config file or `--no-docs` is passed on the command line.

-This will also add a customized `mkdocs.yml` file and create a new default MkDocs site in the `docs` folder.
+If you choose to run `poetry` automatically, this will also add a customized `mkdocs.yml` file and create a new default MkDocs site in the `docs` folder.

 ## Run `poetry install` automatically